transmissions11/solcurity/README.md

 - `F3` - Should it be payable?
 - `F4` - Can it be combined with another similar function?
 - `F5` - Check behavior for all function arguments when wrong or extreme.
-- `F6` - Checks before effects pattern followed?
+- `F6` - Is the checks before effects pattern followed?
 (SWC-107)
 - `F7` - Check for front-running possibilities, such as the approve function.
 (SWC-114)
-- `F8` - Avoid insufficient gas griefing.
+- `F8` - Is insufficient gas griefing possible?
 (SWC-126)
 - `F9` - Are the correct modifiers applied, such as `onlyOwner`?
-- `F10` - Return arguments are always assigned?
+- `F10` - Are return values are always assigned?
 - `F11` - Write down and test invariants about state before a function can run correctly.
 - `F12` - Write down and test invariants about the return or any changes to state after a function has run.
 - `F13` - Take care when naming functions, because people will assume behavior based on the name.
 - `F14` - If a function is intentionally unsafe (to save gas, etc), use an unwieldy name to force users to think twice.
-- `F15` - Document all arguments, return values, side effects and other important information using natspec.
+- `F15` - Are all arguments, return values, side effects and other important information documented using natspec?

 ## Modifiers

-- `M1` - Do not make storage/memory changes except for a reentrancy lock.
+- `M1` - Are no storage/memory changes made (except in a reentrancy lock)?
 - `M2` - Do not make external calls if possible.
-- `M3` - Document the prupose of the modifier and other important information using natspec.
+- `M3` - Is the prupose of the modifier and other important information documented using natspec?

 ## Code